 Diversity in all dimensions is necessary to make scientific progress.
-What can you bring to this program that is different from other students?
-For example:
+What can you bring to this program that might be different from other students?

-- This is a biology program, if you are math or computer science student what can you contribute?
+- This is a biology program; if you are math or computer science student, what could you contribute?

 - Have you had life experiences that might influence your participation?

 - Does the type of institution you attend makes you different from many REU students?

-- Tell us what makes you unique or unusual in science.
+- What makes you unique or unusual in science?

 - What is your intellectual reason for choosing this project?
 For this question looking at the background paper and the webpage of the mentor may help.
 (A passion for an organism since childhood, although helpful, is not sufficient grounds for selecting a particular project).

 - How will this project benefit your development as a scientist?